facebookarchive/caffe2/_docs/getting-started/centos.md

 #### Test it out!

-To check if Caffe2 is working and it's using the GPU's try the command below.
-You should see an output of a bunch of arrays, but more importantly, you should see no error messages!
+To check if Caffe2 is working and it's using the GPU's try the commands below.
+The first will tell you success or failure, and the second should trigger the GPU and output of a bunch of arrays, but more importantly, you should see no error messages!
 Consult the Troubleshooting section of the docs here and for Ubuntu for some help.

 ```
+python -c 'from caffe2.python import core' 2>/dev/null && echo "Success" || echo "Failure"
 python -m caffe2.python.operator_test.relu_op_test
 ```